We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 |Customer ratings||4.58 out of 5 stars||4.6 out of 5 stars||4-5 out of 5 stars||4-5 out of 5 stars|

 |Where the service ships||32 states||All 50 states||All 50 states||30 states|

 What if I have problems with my birth control?

-SimpleHealth knows that it can take a few tries to find a birth control where the benefits outweigh any potential side effects.
+SimpleHealth knows that it can take a few tries to find a birth control where the benefits outweigh potential side effects.

 SimpleHealth’s team is available to answer questions and address issues as they arise.

-What birth control methods does SimpleHealth offer, and how do I know which one is right for me?
+Which birth control methods does SimpleHealth offer, and how do I know which one is right for me?

 In general, the patch and ring methods are good options for people who don’t want to take a pill every day, as they’re used for

 One of the biggest benefits that SimpleHealth offers is convenience.
 Usually, if you use birth control, you have to go monthly or every few months to the pharmacy to pick up a prescription.